BBC Sport – the sports production arm of the UK’s national public-service broadcaster, and rights holder of the World Indoor Bowls Championships.

 ITV4 – part of the ITV network and owned by ITV Digital Channels, ITV4 has broadcast the Waterloo Autumn Handicap Crown Green Bowls tournament since 2015.

-Input Media was commissioned to produce the World Indoor Bowls Championships from 2010 to 2015 by the BBC’s Sport department.
+Gravity Media – then branded Input Media – was commissioned to produce the World Indoor Bowls Championships from 2010 to 2015 by the BBC’s Sport department.
 This 40 hours of BBC Two network television has been a staple of the terrestrial sports schedule every January.

 Our expertise in live bowls production has been further extended by annual high-quality coverage of the historic Waterloo Autumn Handicap Crown Green Bowls tournament, played in Blackpool every September.
 This project was a sponsorship-funded model, broadcast for 16 hours on ITV4 each year from 2015 to 2018.